Ripe wheat field symbolizes insetting through regenerative agriculture to reduce CO₂ emissions and promote sustainable supply chains.

 Farmer experiences

-One of the farmers involved in the project reports
+One of the farmers reports from the project

 Faced with declining yields and the challenge of improving water retention in sandy soils, Thomas Gäbert adopted regenerative principles step by step, field by field, measure by measure.
 Prioritising easily implemented cover crops, he worked with Klim and Nestlé to reduce tillage, cut back on fertilisation, and diversify crop rotation.